ncphillips/makersasylum.com/summer-program-paris.md

     * Mentorship from some of the most brilliant change makers
 - template: title
   title: Program framework
+- template: body-copy
+  content: The framework for **SDG School 2019 Edition** is based on the Sustainable
+    Development Goals outlined by the United Nations to be reached by 2030.
+These goals are a blueprint to achieve a better and a sustainable future for all cultures around the globe.
+These goals address challenges faced by economies both in the developed and the developing nations in the areas of education, healthcare, equalities, energy, production, consumption, climate change and strategic partnerships
 - template: images
   images:
   - image: "/uploads/UN SDG-1.jpg"